paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 - An [Azure Monitor workspace for Managed Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview)
 - A data collection endpoint used by the AKS-hosted Azure Monitor Agents to send Prometheus metrics to the Azure Monitor workspace.
 - A data collection rule that uses the data collection endpoint defined by the previous step and defines the Azure Monitor worekspace as a destination of the Prometheus metrics collected by the Azure Monitor Agents on the AKS cluster.
-- A data collection rule association that binds the the data collection rule with the AKS cluster.
+- A data collection rule association that binds the data collection rule with the AKS cluster.
-- A series of Prometheus rule groups which define [Prometheus recording rules](https://aka.ms/azureprometheus-promio-recrules) and [Prometheus alert rules](https://aka.ms/azureprometheus-promio-alertrules) for Linux and Windows node pools.
+- A series of Prometheus rule groups that define [Prometheus recording rules](https://aka.ms/azureprometheus-promio-recrules) and [Prometheus alert rules](https://aka.ms/azureprometheus-promio-alertrules) for Linux and Windows node pools.

-When an Azure Monitor workspace is created, it automatically creates a data collection rule and endpoint resources.
-For instance, when you create an Azure Monitor workspace resource, a resource group named `MA_<worskpace-name>_<region>_managed` is created, along with a data collection rule and endpoint resources.
+Deploying an Azure Monitor workspace automatically creates a data collection rule and endpoint resources.
+For instance, when you create an Azure Monitor workspace resource, a resource group named `MA_<worskpace-name>_<region>_managed` and a data collection rule and endpoint resources are created.
 These resources are associated with the Azure Monitor workspace.

 ## Azure Managed Grafana Bicep module